 An outline of the new virtual interview format is summarized as follows:

-    - Evening before the interview: informal meet and greet with two current
+- Evening before the interview: informal meet and greet with current residents.

-    residents.

 - Morning of interview day:

 - Live presentation by Resident Selection Committee Co-Chair